mrowdy/slemgrim.github.io/_drafts/keep-track-of-your-decisions.md

 - tasks a user must be able to perform
 - provide a value to someone
 - in form of user stories or use case
+- should come from an actual user (direct and indirect)

 ### Functional requirement